KatGia/SQL-basics/README.md

 - Enables efficient data management and complex queries

 > Example: A database storing RNA-seq experiments might include tables for samples, results, and metadata — all connected through relationships.

 ---

+## What Can You Do with SQL?

+In summary, you use SQL statements to:

+- **Manipulate Data**: Modify and update data using aggregation or set operators.
+  _Example: Filter gene counts into a new table to match only the patients included in a survival analysis._

+- **Query Data**: Check for the presence of specific information using queries, including nested queries.

+- **Define the Database**: Create the structure of the database and its tables, so you can later use relationships between them to retrieve the information you need.

+- **Control Access**: Define who can view or modify the data in the database.

+---